railwayapp/docs/src/docs/reference/cron-jobs.md

 ## How it Works

-Railway will look for a defined cron schedule on your service settings, and execute the start command for that service on the given schedule.
-The service is expected to execute a task, and terminate as soon as that task is finished, not leaving any resources open, such as database connections.
+Railway will look for a defined cron schedule in your service settings, and execute the start command for that service on the given schedule.
+The service is expected to execute a task, and exit as soon as that task is finished, not leaving any resources open, such as database connections.
 More on [execution requirements](/reference/cron-jobs#service-execution-requirements) below.

 #### Scheduling Libraries